RedisLabsModules/RLTest/README.md

 ```

 ### module
-Load a spacific module to the environment, notice that on enterprise the file should be a zip file packed with [RAMP](https://github.com/RedisLabs/RAMP). might override by the test.
+Load a specific module to the environment, notice that on enterprise the file should be a zip file packed with [RAMP](https://github.com/RedisLabs/RAMP). might override by the test.

 ### module-args
 Pass arguments to the loaded module. might override by the test.